lgessler/hypatia/README.md

    record WXTJ's internet stream, save them in the directory we're running Hypatia from, and all the times when we'd like her to listen.

+   If you prefer MP3, then set StreamURL to `...wtjx-128.mp3` rather than the provided.
+Note, however, that `128` is really low quality.
+If you want a higher quality MP3, you'd better listen to the `ogg` stream and transcode.

    ```yaml
    StreamURL: "http://wtju.net:8000/wtjx-opus-256.ogg"
    BaseSavePath: "."